Vanishing Point (video game)

-Vanishing Point is a racing video game developed by Clockwork Games and published by Acclaim Entertainment for Dreamcast and PlayStation.
+Vanishing Point is a 2001 racing video game developed by Clockwork Games and published by Acclaim Entertainment for Dreamcast and PlayStation.
+The game aimed to be graphically impressive so that the "vanishing point" of the race-track would be visible, and as such it was praised for its technical implementation.
+However, some reviews of the game were ultimately less positive due to the vehicles' slippery controls and frequent collisions.

 Gameplay

 The main mode which is Arcade Mode is where you race against opponents in circuit races, but the goal is to finish the race with the fastest lap time which is the Vanishing Point (hence the title).
 The game is provided with supposedly accurate car physics, which can be experienced through various game modes, tracks and cars.
 The majority of content is initially locked and is progressively unlocked as you play through the game, a fact the developers later described as a "mistake" and the result of rushed development.
 Stunt Mode is unique in that the player must complete short courses that involve a variety of jumps, barrel rolls, chicanes and collectable balloons against a time limit.

+The game includes an "Internet Challenge mode", which allows players to record their best times and post them online on a user profile.
+Challenges were made available through this mode, and the instruction book said prizes were awarded for best challenge players.

 Development

 Vanishing Point was first announced at the European Computer Trade Show, being self-funded by Clockwork Games until Acclaim licensed the game.
 The game was developed in 18 months with a team of eight people.
 Neil Casini, director of Clockwork Games, told Official Dreamcast Magazine that they had adopted the game's title as a reference to their efforts to "create a rendering engine that had no pop-up or 'fogging' as far as the eye could see, i.e. the vanishing point".
 Casini told the magazine that in developing the gameplay they had sought to "emulate and combine the driving model from Sega Rally with the exaggerated reality of Scud Race".
 The developers had three key features in mind when making the game: realistic vehicle dynamics, dynamically adapting artificial intelligence, and solid technical performance (which meant draw distance with no pop-in and 30 frames per second (FPS) rendering on the PS1 and 60 FPS on the Dreamcast).